Swatantramishra1/video-audio-recorder/README.md

 # Video Recorder

-Feature
+## Feature

-1- Record the video
+1. Record the video
-2- with Audio
+2. Record with Audio
-3- Pause the Video
+3. Pause the Video
-4-Stop the Video
+4. Stop the Video
-5- Download video
+5. Download video

-Adding the watermark { Partially done but not working }
+## Adding the watermark

+The watermark feature is partially implemented but currently not working as expected.
+Further development is needed to ensure proper functioning of the watermark feature.